Skip to main content

 Running audits standalone

-sqb --project-dir examples/waffle_shop audit
+sqb audit

 This runs all audits without rebuilding any models.